bagaturchess/Bagatur/README.md

  - Ponder (type check default true): whether to also think when the opponent think.
  - MultiPV (type spin default 1 min 1 max 100): whether to show only the best line or to show best 2-3 or ore lines.
  - SyzygyPath (type string default <home>\arena_3.5.1\Engines\BagaturEngine.2.3\.\data\egtb): path to the syzygy tables.
  - Openning Mode (type combo default most played first var most played first var random intermediate var random full): Valid only when OwnBook is set to true.
+The  most played first option playes the most often played move (statistically) for given position. random full option playes random move from all available opening moves for this postion.
+And the random intermediate option is intermediate and plays random move selected only from the top 3 available moves for this position.

 # ELO Rating